 Refrigerant leaks.
 Refrigerant is the chemical that runs through your AC coil, changing pressure and temperature in order to remove heat.
 If refrigerant leaks develop in the lines or the coils, the reduced pressure will result in the refrigerant lines, and then the coils, freezing over.

 Here’s an important fact to know: your AC system does not consume refrigerant.
 It’s a closed system, and you should never need to add refrigerant unless there’s a leak.
 So, if you’ve been told you need to add refrigerant to your system every year or so, then you have a leak that must be found and fixed.

 If you do have refrigerant leaks in an older system (installed prior to 2010), there’s an even more important thing you need to know.
-If your system uses the refrigerant R22 (also known as Freon), that refrigerant is being phased out as per the EPA, and will no longer be available as of January 2020.
+If your system uses the refrigerant R22 (also known as Freon), that refrigerant is being phased out as per the EPA as of January 2020.
 Even now, it’s becoming very expensive to obtain.
 What does this mean for you?
 Right now, it means a much more expensive fix for your air conditioner freezing up.
 In the not-too-distant future, it means you’ll need to replace your air conditioner.

 Learn more here:

 Many causes of an air conditioner freezing up are preventable.
 That’s because they start with a small problem that leads to a bigger one.
 You can nip those small problems in the bud with yearly preventative maintenance.
 Having your system inspected, cleaned and tuned up can prevent airflow issues and even refrigerant leaks by keeping the coils clean and corrosion-free.